blitz-js/blitz/.changeset/odd-cars-fry.md

 "@blitzjs/rpc": minor
 ---

-Decoupled Blitz RPC from Blitz Auth to allow independent use.
+Untangle Blitz RPC from Blitz Auth to allow independent use.